 Despite the challenges posed by social media, there are also some clear benefits.
 The most obvious benefit is that social media gives politicians an easy way to reach out to many people quickly and easily.

-In the past, reaching voters through traditional channels like television or radio required buying advertising time or space, which could be very expensive.
-But with social media, you only need an internet connection and an account on a platform like Twitter or Facebook.
+Previously, reaching voters through traditional channels like television or radio required buying advertising time or space, which could be expensive.
+But with social media, you only need an internet connection and an account on Twitter or Facebook.

 Another benefit of social media is it allows for two-way communication between politicians and voters.
 In the past, if a voter wanted to tell their elected representative how they felt about an issue, they would have to write a letter or make a phone call—and there was no guarantee that their message would be received or read.